steffenmueller4/steffenmueller4.github.io/_posts/2022-05-10-building-an-event-driven-microservice-application.md

 ![Partial Domain Model of Car Services Domain](/assets/car-services-domain-model.png)

-The partial domain model - the full domain model is simply to complex - is depicted in the figure above (it is also freestyled a little bit for the sake of this article).
+The partial domain model - the full domain model is simply too complex - is depicted in the figure above (it is also freestyled a little bit for the sake of this article).
 The _customer_ is at the center of our domain model.
 When the customer wants to book a _service_ she searches for either a _garage_ which provides the services or for the service such as an _oil change_ or a _wheel change_ which is provided by a garage.
 When the customer selects the garage and the service, she can book the service at the garage - this is the booking domain event (see also: [this section](#the-whole-development-in-a-nutshell)).